Laura Waddington

 Later, I set about breaking up and destroying the video images, in an attempt to get closer to the consistency of film, scratched and eroded by the passage of time.
 I pushed the video to its edges—endlessly re-filming and recopying it, slowing it down and then speeding it up—until only a faint trace remained; blurred figures moved through the trembling boat, impalpable like phantoms.
 Out of the broken images, a story emerged: a mute narrator, who speaks only in subtitles, searches for someone, who perhaps doesn’t exist, on a lost ship, going round in circles.

-ZONE (1994) quickly faded in my memory.
+Zone (1994) quickly faded in my memory.
 Only the process remains and the final images of a Filipino sailor, hosing down the decks at four a.m.
 Yet hidden within a film is often the birth of another and if you fail to notice it, it sits patiently waiting.
-Years later, when I was commissioned by The Rotterdam Film Festival to make a video diary in a port, the memory of that man led me to shoot CARGO (2001).
+Years later, when I was commissioned by the Rotterdam Film Festival to make a video diary in a port, the memory of that man led me to shoot Cargo (2001).
 For I had often thought about the sailor, who had spoken to me in Tagalog and shown me the moon, and how hundreds of Filipino workers lived on the cruise ship below sea level, forbidden to take air outside and invisible to the passengers, except when cleaning their rooms.

 *

-When I recall those months, that I spent immersed inside layers of video, searching for something, which I never found— ZONE reveals little of the long experiment— I think of the words of Michelangelo Antonioni:
+When I recall those months, that I spent immersed inside layers of video, searching for something, which I never found— Zone reveals little of the long experiment— I think of the words of Michelangelo Antonioni:

 “Under the revealed image, there is another one which is more faithful to reality, and under this one there is yet another, and again another under this last one, down to the true image of that absolute, mysterious reality that nobody will ever see.
 Or perhaps, not until the decomposition of every image, every reality.”